SciTools/iris/docs/src/further_topics/ugrid/data_model.rst

 --------------------
 Meshes can represent much more varied spatial arrangements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The highly specific way of recording location (geometry) and shape
+The highly specific way of recording position (geometry) and shape
 (topology) allows meshes to represent essentially **any** spatial arrangement
 of data.
 There are therefore many new applications that aren't possible using a
 structured grid, including: